How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 It is the most important tip of all.
 Make sure they are worth it.
 Make sure that you have a teammate in this.
 Not that you’re doing all the work here.
 Make sure that he/she is also prioritizing you.
 Both of you need to be fully in this.
 Both of you need to be fully committed to making this relationship work.

 Because you have a big hurdle to overcome, in this circumstance, you can’t be the one who’s doing all the work and dragging him/her along.
 So, look at them and decide he/she is worth it.
 Is he/she worth going through all that?
-You’ll have to go through all the expenses of being in a long-distance relationship and all the travel and the flying and the coordinating and not taking time off from work to be with him/her.
+You’ll have to go through all the expenses of being in a long-distance relationship and all the travel, the flying, and the coordinating and not taking time off from work to be with him/her.

 Is he/she worth it?
-Can you not find anyone like them in your city in your state in your country?
+Can you not find anyone like them in your city or state in your country?
 It causes you to look elsewhere.
 Is he/she a rare gem of a person?
 Is he/she worth all of this?
-Ask yourself that are you with him/her because there’s no one else you don’t think you’ll be able to find?
+Ask yourself that you are with him/her because there’s no one else you don’t think you’ll be able to find.

-Is this because better than nothing?
+Is this better than nothing?
 Why are you with him?
 Because I’ll be honest with you guys.
-The questions I get from a lot of you in long-distance relationships.
+These are the questions I get from many of you in long-distance relationships.
 You’re in terrible relationships.

 You’re trying to force things to work.
 Why?
 Because you’ve already expended all this effort and all this energy, and you want it to mean something.
 Look at the relationship you have here!
 Look at the person you’re.
 Is he/she useful to you?
 Is he/she trying to make this work?
 Don’t make excuses for them.
 Everyone has a lot going on.
 We’re all stressed.
 Everyone has something.